SimonPadbury/baselayer-3/_src/typography.md

 In choosing your own font stacks, you will probably need two fonts that have similar _x-height_, so that you can set them using the same font size and line-height.
 Some other factors to compare are hights for lowercase ascenders and descenders, letter width, and stroke thickness.

-If you prefer Baselayer’s ealier (pre v.1.2.1) “Old Style” sans-serif font stack, this is still available in the variable `--t-old-serif` and you can easily revert to it by doing something like this in your own stylesheet:
+If you prefer Baselayer’s ealier “Old Serif” font stack, this is still available in the variable `--t-old-serif`.
+You can easily revert to it by putting something like this in your own stylesheet:

 ```css
 .t-prose {